UlyssesApokin/RobotGeometricModel/README.md

 # What is this?

-Method for constructing geometric models of manipulation systems of industrial robots and multi-axis machinesю
+Method for constructing geometric models of manipulation systems of industrial robots and multi-axis machines.

 # How to get?